 For the weapons of our warfare are not carnal, but mighty through God to the pulling down of strong holds (2 Cor.
 10:4 KJV).

-Ask the Father to help you become proficient in using the weapons of our warfare.
+Ask the Spirit to help you use the weapons He as given us.